tytydraco/yessleep/out/When_I_was_seventeen_a_girl_in_my_class_insisted_she_could_act_out_my_missing_friends.md

 The shadow next to me had already slipped away.

-I left the theater , and I'm in my car right now.
+I left the theater, and I'm in my car right now.

 I'm waiting for that psycho to come back.